What is an Exponential Moving Average Envelope?

 To calculate the Exponential Moving Average Envelope, three different calculations are to be made altogether which are described as follows:

 At the first instance, the EMA value is calculated which forms the line close to the price chart which is also explained in the blog explaining exponential moving average.
-Followed by calculating the upper value of band and the lower value of band.
+Followed by calculating the upper value of the band and the lower value of the band.

 - EMA = Previous Data * (1.0 – Smooth factor) + New Data * Smooth factor

 - where Smooth factor =1- 2 / (1 + period)

 - Top or Upper value of the band is calculated as EMA*(100+percent)/100